 When someone searches for info on one topic, he may also be interested in another topic related to it.
-Semantic markup tells the speling machine (and human) that these topics are connected, and the speling engine should take into account the relationships between them.
+Semantic markup tells the spelling machine (and human) that these topics are connected, and the spelling engine should take into account the relationships between them.

 For example, if I search for "buy bread", related items will appear below such as "bread products", "baking recipes", "food ingredients".
 Items with similar keywords tend to lead to navigation back to the home page, whereas longer descriptive terms stay after they have less relevance.

 The better structured the website, the higher the ranking.
 Linking directly to specific pages within the site increases its popularity, engagement, and overall interest rate.
-With htm5, the pages are able to carry away broader semantics, while the sitemap itself becomes smarter and looks better.
+With html 5, the pages are able to carry away broader semantics, while the sitemap itself becomes smarter and looks better.

-Now let’s talk about ‘seo’ for your business.
-The first thing to understand is that seo (which stands for search engine optimization) is an ongoing effort that requires constant attention to keep your results moving forward.
+Now let’s talk about SEO for your business.
+The first thing to understand is that SEO is an ongoing effort that requires constant attention to keep your results moving forward.

 Google updates its algorithm every 6 weeks, making it impossible to stay ahead of the game by doing nothing.

 An excellent way to understand SEO is by looking at where titles, descriptions, links and other content live online.
 These are called pages, elements or assets, and they all have the same purpose — to help people find more information about what you offer, from how to use your product to whether it’s any good.

 By having well written and linked content online, you can increase both the number of people who come to your site from Google searches and the amount of money they spend once on your website.